dylan-lang/opendylan/documentation/intro-dylan/source/modules-libraries.rst

 Libraries
 =========

 Libraries contain modules.
-For example, the ``Dylan`` library contains the ``Dylan`` module described earlier, the ``Extensions`` module, and possibly several other implementation-dependent modules.
-Note that a library and a module may share a given name.
+For example, the ``dylan`` library contains the ``dylan`` module described earlier, the ``extensions`` module, and possibly several other implementation-dependent modules.
+Note that a library and a module may share the same name.
 Modules with the same name may also appear in more than one library.

-By default, a Dylan environment provides a library called ``Dylan-User`` for the convenience of the programmer.
+By default, a Dylan environment provides a library called ``dylan-user`` for the convenience of the programmer.
 This is typically used for short, single library programs which depend only on modules found in the Dylan library.

-Additionally, every library contains an implicit module, also known as ``Dylan-User``, which imports all of the modules found in the ``Dylan`` library.
+Additionally, every library contains an implicit module, also known as ``dylan-user``, which imports all of the modules found in the ``dylan`` library.
 This may be used for single module programs.
 Many Dylan environments, however, use it to bootstrap new library definitions.
-The vehicle library, for example, might be defined as follows in a ``Dylan-User``
+The vehicle library, for example, might be defined as follows in a ``dylan-user``
 module:

 .. code-block:: dylan

-    define library Vehicles
+    define library vehicles
-      use Dylan;            // This is the library! export                // These are modules.
+      use dylan;            // This is the library! export                // These are modules.
-        Vehicles,           // (Defined above.)
+        vehicles,           // (Defined above.)
-        Traffic-Simulation,
+        traffic-simulation,
-        Crash-Testing,
+        crash-testing,
-        Inspection;         // (Hypothetical.)
+        inspection;         // (Hypothetical.)
-    end library Vehicles;
+    end library vehicles;

 This library could in turn be imported by another library:

 .. code-block:: dylan

-    define library Vehicle-Application
+    define library vehicle-application
-      use Dylan;
+      use dylan;
-      use My-GUI-Classes;
+      use my-gui-classes;
-      use Vehicles;
+      use vehicles;
     end;

 Libraries import other libraries and export modules, whereas modules import other modules and export variables.
 In general, a module may import any module found in its own library or exported from a library imported by its own library.
-The following module, for example, could belong to the ``Vehicle-Application`` library.
+The following module, for example, could belong to the ``vehicle-application`` library.

 .. code-block:: dylan

-    define module Sample-Module
+    define module sample-module
       // module name         source library
-      use Dylan;          // Dylan
+      use dylan;          // dylan
-      use Extensions;     // Dylan
+      use extensions;     // dylan
-      use Menus;          // My-GUI-Classes
+      use menus;          // my-gui-classes
-      use Vehicles;       // Vehicles
+      use vehicles;       // vehicles
-      use Inspection;     // Vehicles
+      use inspection;     // vehicles
     end module;

 Sealing